inorganik/inorganik-next/posts/2023-02-03-tik-tok-ban.md

 date: '2023-02-03'
 ---

-Recently several Democratic senators have joined with several Republicans in requesting Google and Apple to [ban Tik Tok](https://www.wsj.com/articles/tiktok-dealt-another-hit-as-democratic-senator-joins-calls-for-banning-the-app-11675301647) from their app stores.
+Recently several Democratic senators joined with several Republicans in requesting Google and Apple [ban Tik Tok](https://www.wsj.com/articles/tiktok-dealt-another-hit-as-democratic-senator-joins-calls-for-banning-the-app-11675301647) from their app stores.
 They claim it could be "weaponized".
-In doing so, these politicians are trying to employ the same censorship tactics of the very government it's trying to protect us from.
+In doing so, these politicians seek to employ the same censorship tactics of the very government it's trying to protect us from.

-The CCP's dubious behaviors shouldn't implicate TikTok, anymore than what the US government does implicates big tech. ([Twitterfiles](https://twitter.com/hashtag/TwitterFiles) notwithstanding).
+Yes, Tik Tok answers to the CCP, but it doesn't drive their bottom line.
+All US tech companies answer to the US govt as well.
+They comply with many requests from the govt as the twitter files have exposed.
+That does not make them bad.

-App store bans would set a dangerous precedent.
-Any time the government doesn't like an app, they will again call on tech giants to ban it.
-That could have negative repercussions for app stores, since people will opt to use the internet instead of apps.
+Also I fail to see how mindless shorts will manipulate the masses.
+But I'd love to hear someone pitch it to me!
+The main thing here is that people are proposing censorship.
+That is archaic and un-American, I won't abide by it.

-Tik Tok is consistently among the top free apps, and it's unlikely that a few out-of-touch politicians will succeed in banning it.
-But still, it's sad to see our politicians attempt to use the antiquated, authoritarian act of banning something.
+If app stores employ bans at the behest of the government, people will opt to use the internet instead.
+Bye, app stores.